5004-SEA-Fa24-Geeng/hello-world-derekmarion/Report.md

 ### Program Flow
 Write a short paragraph detailing the flow of the program in your own words.
 This is to help you understand / trace the code (and give you practice of something called a code walk that will be required in this course).

 The AlohaWorld class has a main method that is the program entry point.
 It uses a ConsoleView object (which need not be instantiated) to collect user input values for name and locality.
 A new Greeter object, which functions like a dataclass, is then instantiated with these values.
 The ConsoleView then uses the Greeter object to print a greeting for the user.
 There is a loop inside AlohaWorld's main method to optionally provide another greeting for the user using the same flow control.
+It appears that the Greeting class is not actually used and is only for instructional purposes.

 ## Assignment Questions